EugeneCh84/123123/Readme.md

-## Find words more than 3 letters in array and put them in a new array.
+## Find words less than 3 letters in array and put them in a new array.
 Then write the result by raws.

 1. Create string array name arr[] with several words different length.